Eliphas1810/eliphas1810-tools/README.md

 OdtRecompressor.py zips a directory of a unzipped .odt file as a mimetype file will be the first file in the zip file.

-JaTextToOdt.py convert .txt files to a .odt file, converting rubys of Japanese novel web sites to xml snippets of rubys of content.xml in the .odt file.
+JaTextToOdt.py converts .txt files to a .odt file, converting rubys of Japanese novel web sites to xml snippets of rubys of content.xml in the .odt file.

 <br />